Simulate data starting from a lavaan model syntax.

 (involving observed variables) to be specified in a standardized metric.

 Model parameters can be specified by fixed values in the lavaan model syntax.
-If no fixed values are specified, the value zero will be assumed, except for factor loadings and variances, which are set to unity by default.
+If no fixed values are specified, the value zero will be assumed, except for factor loadings and variances, which are set to 0.7 and 1.0 respectively.
 By default, multivariate normal data are generated.
 However, by providing skewness and/or kurtosis values, nonnormal multivariate data can be generated, using the Vale & Maurelli (1983) method.

 # specify population model